nyyapar/Auonomous-Transpalet-Project/README.md

 - The control signals for the drive speed, steering angle, and fork height (drive_speed_actuator.ctrl, steering_angle_actuator.ctrl, fork_height_actuator.ctrl) are then calculated by calling the function palet_take_or_put_calculations(), which takes as inputs the pallet index, normal vector, pallet position, pallet rotation angle, current position, and current rotation angles.
 - The code also tracks the distance to the main goal (dist_to_main_goal), which represents the remaining distance between the current position and the pallet position.
 If dist_to_main_goal is less than or equal to 0.3 and the condition take_palet is satisfied, it indicates that the vehicle is close to the pallet and ready for interaction.
 In this case, the drive speed and steering angle signals are set to zero (drive_speed_actuator.ctrl = 0 and steering_angle_actuator.ctrl = 0), and the fork height signal is set to its maximum value (fork_height_actuator.ctrl = 1.0).
 The variable end_action is then set to true to signal the completion of the current action sequence.
 Control Algorithm for Moving the Pallet: The provided code segment is part of a control algorithm that handles the movement of the pallet.
 It is very similar to “Control Algorithm for Reaching the Pallet”.

+### Control Algorithm for Moving the Pallet:
+The provided code segment represents a control algorithm for moving the pallet.
+It is very similar to “Control Algorithm for Reaching the Pallet”.

 ### Control Algorithm for Putting Down the Pallet:
 The provided code segment represents a control algorithm for putting down the pallet.
 It is very similar to “Control Algorithm for Picking Up the Pallet”.